-VANCOUVER, Nov.
-6, 2019 /PRNewswire/ - CRH Medical Corporation (the "Company") (CRH.TO) (NYSE American: CRHM), announces that it has received approval from the Toronto Stock Exchange ("TSX") of its Notice of Intention to renew its existing Normal Course Issuer Bid (the "Bid").
+VANCOUVER, BC, Nov.
+19, 2020 /PRNewswire/ - CRH Medical Corporation (the "Company") (TSX: CRH) (NYSE American: CRHM), announces that it has received approval from the Toronto Stock Exchange ("TSX") of its Notice of Intention to renew its existing Normal Course Issuer Bid (the "Bid").

 The Bid is being adopted in addition to, and not as a substitute for, other investments in growth opportunities historically undertaken and contemplated by the Company.
 The Bid will be funded through the Company's internally generated cash flow from operations.

 The purchases will be made by the Company through the facilities of the TSX and/or alternative Canadian trading platforms and in accordance with the rules of the TSX and Rule 10b-18 ("Rule 10b-18") under the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the price which the Company will pay for any such Common Shares will be the market price at the time of acquisition.
 The Company will make no purchases of Common Shares other than open market purchases or other means approved by the TSX.
 Other than block purchases allowable under the TSX rules, purchases will be subject to a daily restriction of 39,673 Common Shares, being 25% of the average daily trading volume for the preceding six months.
 In addition, purchases of Common Shares through the facilities of the NYSE American stock exchange ("NYSE American") will be made in compliance with Rule 10b-18, which contains similar restrictions on the number of shares that may be repurchased based on the average daily trading volumes of the Common Shares on NYSE American, subject to certain exceptions for block purchases.